5th Nov 2024: Bloomberg – Bangladesh Asks Malaysia to Arrest Businessmen in Migrant Trafficking Case

-The men, Aminul Islam and Ruhul Amin, are alleged to have played key roles in a system that “fraudulently extorted money from the victims” and exposed them to “physical and mental torture,” according to a letter dated Oct.
+The men, Aminul Islam and Ruhul Amin, are alleged to have played key roles in a system that “fraudulently extorted money from the victims” and exposed them to “physical and mental torture,” according to the letter dated Oct.
 24 that Bangladesh’s branch of Interpol sent to its counterpart in Malaysia.

 Bloomberg News reviewed a copy of the letter, which doesn’t say whether the men have been charged.
 Police Inspector Ashiqur Rahman, who is part of Bangladesh’s Interpol branch, confirmed the contents in a telephone interview on Sunday.
 A senior Bangladeshi government official, who wasn’t authorized to speak publicly about the matter, also confirmed the letter.

-The South Asian nation’s police asked that Malaysia’s government temporarily halt its use of software provided by Bestinet Sdn., a closely held company that Aminul founded.
+The South Asian nation’s police asked that Malaysia’s government temporarily halt its use of the software provided by Bestinet Sdn., a closely held company that Aminul founded.
 Malaysian officials have used this software to process and monitor hundreds of thousands of migrant workers from Bangladesh and other countries since at least 2018.

 Aminul, who’s commonly known as Amin, was born in Bangladesh and gained Malaysian citizenship more than a decade ago.
-His lawyer said they have not received any information about the letter and categorically denied the allegations raised in it.
+His lawyer said they had not received any information about the letter and categorically denied the allegations raised in it.

 For full article please click here